Tim Ryan berates GOP over labor bill: 'Stop talking about Dr. Seuss and start working with us’

-“Heaven forbid we pass something that’s going to help the workers in the United States of America, heaven forbid we tilt the balance that has been going in the wrong direction for 50 years,” Ryan shouted from a lectern on the House floor on Tuesday.
+“Heaven forbid we pass something that’s going to help the damn workers in the United States of America!
+Heaven forbid we tilt the balance that has been going in the wrong direction for 50 years!”
+Ryan shouted from a lectern on the House floor on Tuesday.
 “Now, stop talking about Dr. Seuss, and start working with us on behalf of the American workers.”

-“In the late-70s, a CEO made 35 times the worker.
-Today it’s three-to-four hundred times the worker,” Ryan said.
+“In the late ’70s, a CEO made 35 times the worker.
+Today it’s three [hundred] to 400 times the worker,” Ryan said.
 “And our friends on the other side [are] running around with their hair on fire.”

 Republicans, though, quickly borrowed from Ryan’s presidential debate tactics to respond to the raucous speech.
 “Mr. Speaker, I’m using my inside voice,” Rep. Virginia Foxx (R-N.C.) said immediately after Ryan’s address.

-The viral moment highlighted how culture war disputes — from “cancel culture” to polarizing responses to the Capitol riot — fueled several tense back-and-forth on the U.S. House floor on Tuesday as lawmakers debated the Pro Act.
+The viral moment highlighted how culture war disputes — from “cancel culture” to polarizing responses about the Capitol riot — fueled several tense exchanges on the U.S. House floor on Tuesday as lawmakers debated the Pro Act.

 The legislation would expand collective bargaining rights, add penalties for employers who violate labor laws and weaken “right-to-work” laws in 27 states that do not require workers to join or pay dues to unions.
 President Biden has expressed support for the bill, but it faces a difficult path ahead in the evenly divided Senate.